test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

    genpackagedoc.py --output="../any/other/location" --pdfdest="../any/other" --strict=true

 All listed parameters are optional.
+GenPackageDoc creates the complete output path (recursively).
+The PDF destinatiopn path is expected to be existing already.

 //